‘Callous’ minister claims migrants have ‘a cheek’ to complain about conditions

 Mr Philp later remained silent when he was doorstepped by a television crew to ask if he stood by his comments.

-Immigration minister Robert Jenrick was also heckled by some residents on a visit to Dover with the town’s MP Natalie Elphicke, and dodged questions from the press.
+Immigration minister Robert Jenrick was also heckled by some residents on a visit to Dover with the town’s MP Natalie Elphicke and dodged questions from the press.

 The home secretary Suella Braverman was roundly condemned for claiming the UK faced an “invasion” on its south coast earlier this week, 24 hours after a firebomb attack on an immigration centre in Dover.

-And Mr Philp himself also came under attack from fellow Tory MPs last month, after he accused critics of a planned tax cut for the very richest of the “politics of envy”.
+And Mr Philp himself came under attack from fellow Tory MPs last month, after he accused critics of a planned tax cut for the very richest of the “politics of envy”.

-Just weeks later he was sacked from his high-profile role as chief secretary to the Treasury, but was made a home office minister by new prime minister Rishi Sunak.
+Just weeks later he was sacked from his high-profile role as chief secretary to the Treasury but was made a Home Office minister by new prime minister Rishi Sunak.

 Manston has been described as a “pressure cooker”, with individuals and families sleeping in tents amid reports of disease outbreaks and simmering tension.